lib-uoguelph-ca/intro-to-python/_steps/variables.md

 ## Python Basics: Variables

 Variables are a fundamental part of programming.
-They allow us to make bits of code generic, so that it can easily be reused.
+They allow us to make our code generic, so that it can easily be reused.

 In python, we can define a variable by giving it a name, and assigning some value to it using the assignment operator, the equals sign: